 Configuring automatic completion

-Automatic completion suggestions only appear if Enable Automatic IntelliSense Popup is checked on the page of ReSharper options.
+Automatic completion suggestions only appear if Enable Automatic IntelliSense Popup is checked on the the page of ReSharper options.

 On thepage of ReSharper options, you can also tune the behavior of automatic completion for each language and context separately.